jkukatzki/spacetime-svelte-group-chat-example/README.md

 - **Automatic subscriptions** that clean up when no longer needed
 - **Reactive state** on its .rows variable
 - **WHERE clause filtering** with type-checked column names
+- **Per Query client side filtering** the spacetimeDB sdk compiles all queries into one but the rows inside the query are filtered according to the where clause

 ### Constructor